cloudzfy/pychallenge/README.md

 ========================================================

-This is a solution for [Python Challenge](http://pythonchallenge.com), a puzzle game website, which in the meantime, is a best place for Python beginner.
+This is a solution for [Python Challenge](http://pythonchallenge.com), a puzzle game website, a best place for Python beginner.

 * **Level 0** [warming up](http://www.pythonchallenge.com/pc/def/0.html)